manhnguyen48/AOC23_R/README.md

 -   Part 1 Was relatively straightforward, I imagined the tilting operation would be for each column, treat it as a single string, split it by the `"#"` character, the reorder the individual smaller parts.
 Then to calculate the load on the north side, we search the row indices of all the `O` then reverse code it based on the number of rows; and add everything together.

 -   Part 2 was a lot of work, but I'm relieved I can reuse most of part 1, I was worrying the space between rocks would expand like they did with the universe problem on day 11 and make part 1 obsolete.
 First we need a function the would perform a cycle: North \> West \> South \> East means we're in loop of counter clockwise.
-Because of the rocks, we have a sets of bigger cycles where we would run into the same states.
-Therefore, It's a case of keep cycling and recording the unique states we've run into.
+Because of the rocks, we have a sets of bigger cycles where we would run into the same states i.e. the mirrors would "settle" into some position.
+Therefore, it's a case of keep cycling and recording the unique states we've run into.
 I capture a state by concatenate the whole matrix into a single string and also record the index of when we run into them.

+## Day 15

+-   Part 1 was surprisingly easy and probably the shortest part 1 so far.
+We just need to write a short custom hash function using Reduce.

+-   Part 2 was basically an introduction to hash tables and I took this opportunity to test out R `utils::hashtab` although it's still in experimental stage.
+It seems quite straightforward to me but you could've done part 2 with just a common list or vector.
+I suppose it's more useful when frequent data access and checks are needed.
+Reading/Understanding the problem was harder than the solution itself.
+It will be hard from now on though.